JaeYeonLee0621/Hands-On-Network-Programming-with-C/05. Hostname Resolution and DNS/README.md

 # [Endianness]

-- The order in which individual bytes are stored in memroy or sent over a network
+- The order in which individual bytes are stored in memory or sent over a network
 - Whenever we read a multi-byte number from a DNS message, we should be aware that it's in big-endian format (network byte order)